scottdotau/hass-bootstrap-icons/README.md

 # hass-bootstrap-icons

-This is a blatant rip from the fine [@thomasleven](https://github.com/thomasloven)'s hass-fontaweomse, and I haven't really done anything except modify his code (including this readme).
+This is a blatant rip from the fine [@thomasleven](https://github.com/thomasloven)'s [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome), and I haven't really done anything except modify his code (including this readme).
 I simply wanted a way to get some icons going for personal use, and this was the best example I had.

 Buy him a coffee using the link @ the bottom of this readme :)

 Use free icons from the [bootstrap](https://icons.getbootstrap.com/) set in Home-assistant.

+# Installation

+#### Option 1: Via HACS

+_Not yet_

+#### Option 2: Manual

+Clone this repository or download the source code as a zip file and add/merge the `custom_components/` folder with its contents in your configuration directory.

+### Step 2: Restart HA

+In order for the newly added integration to be loaded, HA needs to be restarted.

+### Step 3: Add integration to HA

+In HA, go to Configuration > Integrations.
+In the bottom right corner, click the `+ Add Integration` button.

+If the component is properly installed, you should be able to find the 'Bootstrap Icons' in the list.
+You might need to clear you browser cache for the integration to show up.

+Select it, and the scheduler integration is ready for use.

 # Usage